 Having spent the majority of her working life in finance, and with the previous 7.5 years spent in credit control, Allison decided in 2007 to broaden her horizons to include sales.
 Allison joined Virus Bulletin in March 2007 and is responsible for the sales function for the whole suite of VB products and services including subscriptions, conference sponsorship, conference delegate places, VB100 licensing and VB's anti-spam test participation.
 Of the move to sales she felt it would make a refreshing change to contact people without having to demand payment all of the time.
 Though, lest she forget her finance roots, she also maintains the accounting side of VB's operations.Allison Sketchley can be contacted at firstname.lastname@example.org.

-Tom Gracey joined the Virus Bulletin team in June 2012 - his responsibilities include maintaining and developing the website, and assisting with various aspects of the VBSpam and VB100 testing.
+Lian Sebe joined the Virus Bulletin team in April 2015 - his responsibilities include maintaining and developing the website, and other custom development projects.

 Morton Swimmer - Consultant Technical Editor

-Morton Swimmer was born in New York City and raised there and in Hamburg, Germany, then studied in England and Hamburg.
-It was at the University of Hamburg where he came to study computer security under Prof. Brunnstein, where in 1988, he co-founded the Virus Test Center.
-He started an anti-virus business in 1991, which was bought by S&S International UK, and later swallowed by Network Associates.
+Morton Swimmer was born in New York City, raised there and in Hamburg, Germany, then studied in England and Hamburg.
+It was at the University of Hamburg where he came to study computer security under Prof. Dr. Brunnstein and in 1988 he co-founded the Virus Test Center.
+He started his first anti-virus business in 1991, which was bought by S&S International UK.
 Then in 1996, Morton joined IBM Research in New York to work on IBM Antivirus and create the Digital Immune System, which was bought a few years later by Symantec.
-The next switch was to IBM Research in Zurich, Switzerland to research the applicability of intrusion detection techniques in the anti-virus field with one of the world's leading research groups in intrusion detection.
+The next switch was to IBM Research in Zurich, Switzerland to research the applicability of intrusion detection techniques to the anti-virus field with one of the world's leading research groups in intrusion detection.
 From this research, the DIMVA Conference was formed.
-Somewhere along the way he got both his Bachelor and Diploma degrees, and his PhD with a thesis on malware intrusion detection.
+Somewhere along the way he got his Ph.D. with a thesis on malware intrusion detection.
 In 2007, he became a associate professor at CUNY's John Jay College of Criminal Justice and in 2008 he joined Trend Micro, where he still works, with only a brief stint in between at Intel Security.
 He is now based in Germany.